alexrutar/food.rutar.org/content/recipes/kisir.md

 Serve garnished with spring onions, pomegranate seeds, mint leaves, and a drizzle of olive oil.
 <!-- sep -->
-You can use other sizes of bulghur wheat, but the cook time and water may need to be adjusted.
+You can use coarser sizes of bulghur wheat, but you may have to do some partial pre-cooking depending on the size.